Valery Rukhledev: Sports career

 Rukhledev was a 6-time champion in men's wrestling at the Deaflympics from 1969 to 1977.
 He represented the Soviet Union in 1969, 1973, and in 1977.
 He was voted as one of the best deaf athletes across the world of the 20th century.

 In addition to wrestling, he specialized in other martial arts such as Judo and Sambo.
 Rukhledev was the Soviet national champion at the 1971 Sambo Championship.

 Administration

 In 1993, he founded the Sports Union for the Deaf in Russia after the dissolution of the Soviet Union and served as the first President of the Federation.

-He is currently a member of the Russian Presidential Council on People with Disabilities, headed by Vladimir Putin.
+He was until his death a member of the Russian Presidential Council on People with Disabilities, headed by Vladimir Putin.

 In 2013, he was elected as the 9th President of the International Committee of Sports for the Deaf (ICSD).
 Rukhledev also ran for the Presidential post in 2005 and 2009.